bbartling/BrickModelSummarizer/README.md

 # my-own-llm
 My Own Local LLM is a Large Language Model (LLM) app to run locally with models optimized for CPU with the intention of experimenting in "tailoring" the LLM to your own data with word embeddings and a prompt engineering template.
 A text file of your own data is converted into word embeddings with the LangChain FAISS library and a prompt template is then used to optimize the interaction (typical) between the user and the LLM.

-The project incorporates the [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) with compressed CPU-optimized GGML models.
-Currently I am testing on Windows 10 with 16 Gigs of RAM and a question to the LLM can take anywhere from 2-10 minutes to get a response, but the content has been good.
+The project incorporates the [ctransformers](https://github.com/marella/ctransformers) project which can run GPU as well as compressed CPU-optimized GGML models.
+Currently I am testing on CPU with Windows 10 with 16 Gigs of RAM and a question to the Llama 2 7 billion LLM can take a few minutes, but the content has been good.

 Please note that this project is still in its conceptual stage and is actively being developed.
 Contributions and feedback are welcome as we strive to make this idea a reality.
 Feel free to comment on any of the processes mentioned here as the learning curve has been steep and the industry is evolving at fast pace.